Beefy-py/portfolio/README.md

 ## TODO

+- Content

+  - Add an education section to the about section
+  - Add a certificates section to the about section
+  - Rework the layout of the about section

 - SEO
   - This page is hosted on a subdomain.
 Use a top level domain for better SEO results.
   - This page loads 10 JavaScript files.
 This may affect the load time negatively.